Clearwater High School

 Clearwater High School (CHS) is a four-year public high school located in Clearwater, Florida, United States.
 It is part of the Pinellas County School System.
-The school mascot is a tornado, therefore students and faculty are know as the Tornadoes.
+The school mascot is a tornado, therefore students and faculty are known as the Tornadoes.
 Their colors are crimson and gray, which is also the name of their fight song.

 History

 Clearwater High School traces its lineage to 1906, when three 9th-graders were enrolled at a small schoolhouse built that year on Ft.
 Harrison Avenue.
 In 1924, Clearwater High School was built on Greenwood Avenue, where it remained until the current campus on Hercules Avenue was completed in 1954.
 In 1999, a $12-million renovation of the facilities was completed.

+In 2022, a new school was built.
+The only portion of the original school that remained after this renovation was the drama room, band room, auditorium and the gym.

 Academics

 Clearwater High has various academic programs, also known as Academies, centering on different aspects of life beyond high school, as well as an optional University of Cambridge AICE Diploma program alongside them.
 In 2017, The Washington Post ranked it as the "most challenging high school" in Pinellas County, based on the number of Advanced Placement and International Baccalaureate students as a percentage of graduating seniors.
 The school offered 18 AP courses that year, while attaining an 88% graduation rate, with 73% of graduates going on to attend a four-year college.